 Just like clothes, music, and media, parenting has trends.
 Some are great, and some, well, not so much.

-In 2020, we can expect to see parents getting a bit more creative with their kids.
-From new foods to new discipline practices, here are five things you can expect to see out of parents in the New Year, according to BabyGaga.com.
+In 2021, we can expect to see parents getting a bit more creative with their kids.
+From new foods to new discipline practices, here are five things you can expect to see out of parents in the New Year, according parenting experts interviewed by PureWow.com.

 Of course, not all trends are good trends.
 Some of them should go the way of shoulder pads and butterfly clips.
-Here are five trends we hope to leave out of the new decade.
+Here are five trends we at Metroparent.com hope stay in 2020.

 Gender reveal parties